 Where did Advent Calendars come From?

-Like most holiday traditions, I assumed that Advent Calendars had been around for hundreds of years, but actually, they are relatively recent.
-In the 1800s, parents did what they could to help excited children count the days until Christmas eve.
-Interestingly, the countdown used to start on December 6th… on St Nicholas Day, which makes sense, since that children received small gifts and sweets that day alSome made markings in chalk… others hung pictures on the wall.
-In literature, the earliest mention of a count-down Calendar comes in an 1851 Children’s book by Elise Averdieck.
-And an Advent Calendar is also mentioned by Thomas Mann in his work, Buddenbrooks.
-By 1902, the first “Christmas Clock” sold in Hamburg.
+In literature, the earliest mention of a countdown Calendar comes in an 1851 Children’s book by Elise Averdieck.
+Thomas Mann also mentions the Advent Calendar in his novel Buddenbrooks.
+By 1902, the first “Christmas Clock” was sold in Hamburg.
 It counted the days, much like a clock counts the hours with a moveable dial and hands.

-But we can thank a mother for planting the seed that became the commercial Advent Calendar .
-In the late 1880’s, little Gerhard Lang, like all little boys, was very impatient for Christmas to come.
-His mother (the wife of a Protestant Pastor) , decided to make his waiting a little easier.
-She constructed a set of boxes, and filled each with a piece of Lebkuchen… Gerhard was allowed to open one box (and eat a cookie) every day leading up to Christmas.
+We can thank a mother (naturally) for planting the seed that became the commercial Advent Calendar.
+In the late 1880s, little Gerhard Lang, like all little boys, was very impatient for Christmas.
+His mother (the wife of a Protestant Pastor) decided to make his waiting a little easier.
+She constructed a set of boxes and filled each with a piece of Lebkuchen… Gerhard was allowed to open one box (and eat a cookie) every day leading up to Christmas.

 Paper Advent Calendars

-Today, Advent Calendars have swept the world, and you find them all over the US.
-The German chocolate Advent Calendars are most common.
-I know, all of my kids still get excited… even the big ones… about opening the doors and finding a shaped piece of chocolate!
+Today, Advent Calendars have swept the world, and you’ll find them all over the US.
+The German chocolate Advent Calendars are the most common (especially themed to children’s TV programs or movies).
+I know my children still get excited (even though they are officially adults) about opening the doors and finding a shaped piece of chocolate!

-With all of these Advent Calendars, there is NO WAY we are ever going to miss Christmas!
+With all of these Advent Calendars, there is NO WAY we will ever miss Christmas!

 But my favorites will always be the paper Advent Calendars.
 With a little care, you can bring them back out year after year.